Interdisciplinary studies in the Critical Zone, Boulder Creek catchment, Front Range, Colorado

 - “How does land-use history, including mining and the 2010 4-Mile fire, impact stream sediment and geochemistry in the basin?”

 - “How fast is sediment transported on hillslopes and in the channels of the study catchments

 Students and project faculty will collect data and/or solid or liquid samples at field sites.
 We will work on laboratory preparation and initial sample treatment at MSR, USGS or at the extensive analytical facilities at INSTAAR in Boulder.
 Participants will return to their home schools with field data, initial results of some laboratory measurements and samples ready for additional analysis.
 Data from geophysical (after post-processing) and geochemical analyses (as necessary) will probably return sometime in the fall semester.
 Analysis and interpretation of field and laboratory results at the home institution will be supervised by the student’s advisor and aided by the Project Director.
 Some potential student projects include:

 - Characterizing the chemistry of shallow groundwater and meltwater near late-lying snowfields in Green Lakes basin and/or from baseflow in deeply weathered areas.

-Important for the fourth year of this interdisciplinary project is a strong interest in surface and near-surface processes and in interdisciplinary science, a record of hard work and the ability to follow through.
+Important for the fifth year of this interdisciplinary project is a strong interest in surface and near-surface processes and in interdisciplinary science, a record of hard work and the ability to follow through.
 We would prefer gregarious, “can-do” students with a background in geology or physical geography and coursework in:

-- Mineralogy and/or geochemistry
+- Earth materials and/or geochemistry

-- Geomorphology or Quaternary geology or hydrology
+- Geomorphology/Quaternary geology or hydrology

 - Sedimentology and/or soils (valuable)